 To court destruction with taunts, with invitations!

-To be lost if it must be so!
+O let me be lost if it must be so!

 What is all else to us?

-Only that we enjoy each other and exhaust each other if it must be so,
+Only that we enjoy each other and exhaust each other if it must be so.

 To feed the remainder of life with one hour of fulness and freedom!